Ingredients:

 1 tablespoon granulated sugar

-1/4 ounce packet quick-rise active dry yeast (2 1/4 teaspoons)
+1/4-ounce packet quick-rise active dry yeast (2 1/4 teaspoons)

-5 cups all-purpose flour
+5 cups All-purpose flour

 1 teaspoon salt

 1/4 cup melted butter, slightly cooled.
-Plus more butter for the bowl and casserole pan

 1 large egg